samarth-uttam/samarth-uttam.github.io/_pages/about.md

 👨🏻‍💻 I am currently a Software Engineer at D-Shape

-🔬 My research interests are in Robotics Design and Human Centred Design.
+🔬 My research interests are in Human Centred Robotic Design.

 📚 I’m a graduate from The Hong Kong University of Science and Technology with my thesis focussing "On the Planning of Handling Large Arbitrarily Curved Glass Sheets"